TanjaMolle/RepData_PeerAssessment1/PA1_template.md

 Are there differences in activity patterns between weekdays and weekends?
 -------------------------------------------------------------------------

-Before we can ploit, we need to divide the data into weekday data and weekend data.
+Before we can plot, we need to divide the data into weekday data and weekend data.

     weekday.or.weekend <- function(date) {